teamallnighter/ccdd-blog-2020/_posts/2020-11-05-5-social-marketing-101.md

 ---
-title: "What Is Strcutured Data and Why You Site Needs It"
+title: "What Is Strcutured Data and Why Your Site Needs It"
 categories:
   - SEO
 comments: true